Using the activity series (Table 4.5), write balanced chemical eq... | Pearson+ Channels

 equations for the following reactions.
 If no reaction occurs,

-write NR. (b) a solution of zinc nitrate is added to a solution of magnesium sulfate
+write NR. (b) zinc metal is added to a solution of magnesium sulfate

 Relevant Solution